 With the addition of general education disciplines and transfer programs to the program review process, the program evaluation process now encompasses a breadth of programs with varying program expectations of student achievement.
-In recognition of this, OCCC faculty have adopted a program review template (SPARC) which contains components required of all programs, but gives program faculty the latitude to supply additional program metrics and evaluation factors as particularly relevant to their program.
+In recognition of this, OCCC faculty have adopted a program review template (SPARC) which contains components required of all

 CTE programs reporting to outside agencies continue to follow the self-study schedule mandated by the reporting agency.
-For these programs, the program review cycle is scheduled to coincide with the self-study schedule, with the formal self-study submitted as supporting evidence and documentation for the OCCC formal program review.
+To the degree possible, for these programs, the program review cycle is scheduled to coincide with the self-study schedule, with the formal self-study submitted as supporting evidence and documentation for the OCCC formal program review.

-The SPARC template for instructional programs includes the following required components (see link)
+The SPARC template for instructional programs includes the following required components (SPARC template)

-- how the program supports College Core Themes and contributes to fulfillment of the College mission, - a summary reporting and evaluation of student achievement of Program Learning Outcomes. - the establishment of long-term (four-year) program goals, with the designation of short-term (annual) objectives to support progress toward goal achievement, and - resource allocation requests to support program and College goals (in support of Core Theme objectives) or for unmet needs.
+- how the program supports College Core Themes and contributes to fulfillment of the College mission, - a summary reporting and evaluation of student achievement of Program Learning Outcomes, - the establishment of long-term (four-year) program goals, with the designation of short-term (annual) objectives to support progress toward goal achievement, and - resource allocation requests to support program and College goals (in support of Core Theme objectives) or for unmet needs.

 Resource requests originating from program review are evaluated and prioritized on the basis of their relation to Core Theme objectives and College priorities for improvement on student achievement indicators.
 SPARC documents are reviewed and discussed with the Chief Academic Officer.
 They are shared with the College Core Theme Planning Teams and presented in multiple forums across the College community.
-Approved resource requests are then integrated into the College's budget planning and resource allocation cycle, through integration into the Instructional budget request for the coming year.
+Approved resource requests are then integrated into the College's budget planning and resource allocation cycle, through integration into the budget review and approval process for the coming year.